-The Temporomandibular Joint or ATM
+The Temporomandibular Joint or TMJ

 Do you suffer from chronic jaw, face, head, neck or shoulder pain?